kausikp11/FAST-Calib_wo_ros_mech_solid/README.md

     double delta_width_circles = 0.5; // Distance from circle center on width direction
     double delta_height_circles = 0.4; // Distance from circle center on height direction
     double circle_radius = 0.12; // Circle radius
     std::vector<double> crop_min_xyz = {-1.6, 1.0, -1.0}; //Min value of xyz to crop the computation on lidar data
     std::vector<double> crop_max_xyz = {0.5, 3.5, 1.0}; //Max value of xyz to crop the computation on lidar data
-    double plane_dist_threshold = 0.05; // distance between one point to another within a plane One param in the lidar_detect.hpp, in line 444.
- `float tolerance = 0.005; // this parameter says how much the impact of the circle which will be checked.
+    double plane_dist_threshold = 0.05; // distance between one point to another within a plane float circle_tolerance = 0.005; // this parameter says how much the impact of the circle which will be checked.
 Try and see a sweet spot where this should be.
-Changes for each lidar.`
+Changes for each lidar.
+    ...
+    }

 # Some common advice